Leadership hack 025 – quantative data tells you what, qualitative tells you why

 |Results generated by instruments or machines (including software)||Results generated by humans|

-We needed to build an onboarding flow for a new financial product.
-In the UK there are a number of terms for a person’s surname, these include surname, last name and family name.
-We found that we had a high number of failures when trying to establish someone’s identity because people put the wrong name in the box marked surname.
-It was only through a lot of user testing, we found that this term confused a lot of people, for example ‘I don’t know what surname is’.
-We switched to the ‘last name’, and this solved the problem.
+For example, in the UK there are a number of terms for a person’s surname, these include surname, last name and family name.
+In building one product we found that we had a high number of failures when trying to establish someone’s identity because people put the wrong name in the box marked surname.
+It was only through a lot of user testing, we found that this term confused a lot of people.
+We switched to the last name, and this solved the problem.

 |Example||Monitoring||Alert||Why this is important||Decision to take|